aosabook/500lines/event-driven-web-server/writeup.md

 6. populate that `request` instance with each split header line
 7. set that `request`s parameters to the result of parsing our `GET` and `POST` parameters

-The `request` object from Step five looks exactly like you'd expect after our CLOS detour.
+The `request` object from step five looks exactly how you'd expect after our CLOS detour.

 	(defclass request ()
 	  ((resource :accessor resource :initarg :resource)
 	   (headers :accessor headers :initarg :headers :initform nil) (parameters :accessor parameters :initarg :parameters :initform nil)))

 The only place this particular `class` gets specialized on is in `handle-request`, which you saw earlier.
-Now, before we take a look at how we get handlers into our `*handlers*` table, lets skip ahead a bit and see something that every handler is going to have to do; writing a response.
+Now, before we take a look at how we get handlers into our `*handlers*` table, lets skip ahead a bit and see something that every handler is going to have to do; write a response.

 	(defmethod write! ((res response) (sock usocket))
 	  (let ((stream (flex-stream sock)))